thefirewarder/calculator/readme.md

 # 🧮 User-Friendly Calculator

 A fast, simple calculator for everyday use — works great on mobile.
-No bloat, no tracking — just math.
+No BS, no login — just math.

 🧪 Try it now: [firewardgames.com/calculator](https://firewardgames.com/calculator)